Environmental performance calculation

 The Environmental Performance Calculation Guide, July 2020 version contains several interpretations and design issues for calculating the energy performance of buildings.
 The guide largely follows the context of the threshold for environmental performance as stated in the Building Decree, which came into force on 1 January 2018.

-Impact of a building’s design on environmental performance
+Influence of a building design on environmental performance

-The guide includes the impact of a building’s design on environmental performance based on research by W/E adviseurs (Utrecht).
-This research clarified the impact on environmental performance of building additional storeys, bay windows and extra facade area on environmental performance.
+The guide contains, for example, the influences of a building design on the environmental performance calculation, based on research by W/E Advisors (Utrecht).
+The research revealed the influence of, for example, extra high floors, bay windows and extra facade area on environmental performance.
 Download the report here

-Installations for external energy supply (such as the connections for gas, electricity and/or heat as well as energy infrastructure and central systems for generation/conversion) must be included in the environmental performance calculation.
-Such systems will need to be mentioned in the energy performance calculation and an equivalent in terms of material use will need to be included in the environmental performance calculation.
-The National Environment Database includes so-called default values for this, which are determined by entering the calculated building-related energy consumption in the calculation.
+Installations for external energy supply (e.g. the connections for gas, electricity and/or heat, but also the energy infrastructure and central installations for generation/conversion) must be included in the environmental performance calculation.
+Relevant installations will have to be named in the energy performance calculation and an equivalent in terms of material use will have to be included in the environmental performance calculation.
+The Dutch Environmental Database includes so-called default values for this, which are determined by entering the (calculated) building-related energy use in the calculation.

 Reference buildings for environmental performance monitoring and impact studies

-In cooperation with LBP Sight, W/E adviseurs conducted the ‘Materialisation reference buildings’ study for Stichting National Environmental Database, in which fully materialised reference buildings were recorded.
-This set of reference buildings was developed to conduct valid impact and monitoring studies, with a view to possible changes in the EPB.
-This set is public so that calculations can be verified and reproduced.
+W/E consultants, in collaboration with LBP Sight, conducted the study 'Materialisation reference buildings' for the Dutch Environmental Database, in which fully materialised reference buildings are recorded.
+This set of reference buildings has been developed to enable relevant effect and monitoring studies to be carried out aimed at possible changes in the EPB.
+This set is publicly available so that calculations can be verified and reproduced.
+Download the report below.